stella0000000/seasonal/README.md

 ## Seasonal

 A full stack web application dedicated to seasonal fruits and vegetables.
-I wanted to get a taste of GraphQL and integrating the OpenAI API to learn about AI frontend development.
+I wanted to get a taste of GraphQL and learn about AI frontend development.

 <img width="700" alt="Screenshot 2024-03-06 at 10 06 23 PM" src="https://github.com/stella0000000/seasonal/assets/112890821/a1d8aa89-b2b1-4b7b-af92-fff1975f5e30">